bchase/phoenix_liveview_barcode_scanner/README.md

 ## Capture USB barcode scanner HID input in Phoenix LiveView

-A `Phoenix.LiveView.BarcodeScanner` live component is provided, which will render a hidden form that holds input focus as long as it's being rendered.
+A `BarcodeScanner` live component is provided, which will render a hidden form that holds input focus as long as it's being rendered.

 Scanned barcodes are then sent to the parent component via `handle_info/2`.